 ABORTION PILL COST

 Medication abortion also called the abortion pill, can be taken up to 10 weeks of pregnancy.
-Prices for the abortion pill in Virginia can range from $400 – $600 depending on the provider and clinic location.
+Prices for the abortion pill in Virginia can range from $400 – $600 depending on the provider.

 SUCTION ABORTION COST

 Suction aspiration, also called suction curettage, or vacuum aspiration abortion, is performed between 5 to 12 weeks of pregnancy.
 The cost in Virginia starts around $575 on average.

 D&E abortion (dilation and evacuation procedure) is performed between 9-20 weeks of pregnancy.
 The typical cost for D&E abortion in Virginia starts at $640 and increases in price the further along you are in your pregnancy.

 Medication abortion (also called the abortion pill or RU-486) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.1

 - It’s called RU-486 and was approved in 2000; it is also called a medical or chemical abortion.

 - The pill is actually two drugs, mifepristone (MifeprexTM) and misoprostol (CytotecTM), taken in two separate doses.